Palms of Victory: Authorship

+Wayne Erbsen refers to research done by Gus Meade, concluding that Matthias wrote "Palms of Victory".

 History of use

-"Palms of Victory" has not been widely used in church circles.
-It seems to have been published in only four "standard" hymnals published it between 1900 and 1966: the Mennonite Church and Sunday-school Hymnal of 1902 (hymn no. 132), Glorious Gospel Hymns (Nazarene) of 1931 (hymn no. 132 as "The Bloodwashed Pilgrim"), the African Methodist Episcopal hymnal of 1954, and the National Baptist Convention hymnal of 1924 (hymn #333).
-In 1893, it had been included in the Seventh-day Adventist hymnal as #1145.
-An informal survey of late nineteenth century and early twentieth century gospel song books found the song included in a small number of collections.
+"Palms of Victory" has been published in several "standard" hymnals, between 1900 and 1966: the Methodist Cokesbury Worship Hymnal of 1923 (hymn no. 142, as "Deliverance Will Come"), the Mennonite Church and Sunday-school Hymnal of 1902 (hymn no. 132), the Nazarene Glorious Gospel Hymns of 1931 (hymn no. 132, as "The Bloodwashed Pilgrim"), the African Methodist Episcopal hymnal of 1954, and the National Baptist Convention hymnal of 1924 (hymn #333).
+In 1893, it was included in the Seventh-day Adventist hymnal as #1145.
+An informal survey of late-19th century and early-20th century gospel song books found the song included in a small number of collections.
 More recent research shows that it was included in 96 hymnals between 1875 and 1965.

-Emmylou Harris, Dolly Parton, and Linda Ronstadt recorded the song in their first attempt sessions of the subsequent Trio album.
-Recorded in 1978, the song went unreleased until Harris' 2007 compilation album Songbird: Rare Tracks and Forgotten Gems.
+Emmylou Harris, Dolly Parton, and Linda Ronstadt recorded the song in their first-attempt sessions of the album Trio.
+Recorded in 1978, the song went unreleased until Harris' 2007 compilation album, Songbird: Rare Tracks and Forgotten Gems.

 In the early 1920s, the song was recorded by the Carter Family and by Uncle Dave Macon.

-In 1962 or 1963, Bob Dylan picked it up, changed the words, and wrote "Paths of Victory" which he sang on a Westinghouse television special.
-Dylan's version was published in Broadside Magazine, and recorded by other artists.
+In 1962 or 1963, Bob Dylan picked it up, changed the words, and wrote "Paths of Victory", which he sang on a Westinghouse television special.
+Dylan's version was published in Broadside magazine and later recorded by other artists.

-In 1995 the "Bloodwashed Pilgrim" version of the song was recorded by Crystal Lewis and included in her album entitled Hymns: My Life.
+In 1995, the "Bloodwashed Pilgrim" version of the song was recorded by Crystal Lewis and included on her album entitled Hymns: My Life.

-The University of California has several fight songs, one of which is sometimes called "Palms of Victory", and includes the words "Palms of victory we will win for Alma Mater true."
-This is not the gospel song, but instead takes its melody from a minstrel song known as "Springtime in Dixieland" or "Happy Days in Dixieland."
+The University of California has several fight songs, one of which is sometimes called "Palms of Victory" and includes the words "Palms of victory we will win for Alma Mater true."
+This is not the gospel song but instead takes its melody from a minstrel song known as "Springtime in Dixieland", or "Happy Days in Dixieland".

-In recent years, "Palms of Victory", under various titles, has been recorded by various country singers.

 Wayne Erbsen notes that the tune was used for a protest song called "Pans of Biscuits", with the chorus lyrics being "Pans of biscuits, bowls of gravy/Pans of biscuits we shall have."

-It has also been recorded by Guy Penrod when he was a member of the Gaither Vocal Band, a Southern Gospel Group led by Bill Gaither.
-The song was featured in at least one Gaither Homecoming Video Title: The Hawaiian Homecoming.
-It is possible that it was recorded in more videos than that.
+It was recorded by Guy Penrod when he was a member of the Gaither Vocal Band, a Southern Gospel Group led by Bill Gaither.
+The song was featured in at least one Gaither Homecoming video title, The Hawaiian Homecoming.